Germany’s pandemic recovery raises age-old questions about European economy | DW | 29.09.2020

 Germany's economy was starting to struggle before the pandemic but the country's response means it is powering ahead of the rest again.
 This raises questions about a two-speed European economy.

 There were many problems but the biggest was Germany.
-Two years after the Nazis had been defeated, Germany's recovery had in many ways already been remarkable but economically it remained a basket case and Europe realized it needed its engine back.
+Two years after the Nazis were defeated, Germany's recovery had in many ways already been remarkable — but economically it remained a basket case and Europe realized it needed its engine back.
 In part, the Marshall Plan's purpose was to restore the German economy to the heart of Europe.

-By the start of the 1950s, the European economy was in miracle territory but Germany's miracle burned brightest.
+By the start of the 1950s, the European economy was in miracle territory, with Germany's miracle burning brightest.
 The next two decades were among the most prosperous in history.

 Yet it is already clear that Germany's economy is faring much better than its closest European equivalents France, Britain, Italy and Spain.
 Its GDP fall for the lockdown quarters was substantially less than those countries while its recovery for the third quarter of the year is projected to be much better.